The wicked style

 So, really, the question is: why should we be?

-Two Men do not make The Summer
+Two men do not make The Summer

 Friday, April 14, 2006

 Today was a nice day in London.
-Despite starting dull and rainy, the sun came out and the temperature reached 16°C. Later in the day, I spied two men wearing shorts and flip-flops.
-Surely it's a bit early for that?
+Despite starting dull and rainy, the sun came out and the temperature reached 16°C.

 This, however, is a good thing as men in shorts is a sign that summer's coming.
 Which is ace.